1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 Application Technique:

-2. Spray evenly, moving back and forth to saturate the fabric.
+- Spray evenly, moving back and forth to saturate.

 3.2 Drying and Ironing for Optimal Results

-- Hang the fabric on a line or lay it flat in a well-ventilated area.
+- Hang or lay flat in a ventilated area.

 Accelerated Ironing Method: